-World Porridge Making Championships have just taken place this weekend in Carrbridge.
-It was the 24th Annual Golden Spurtle World Porridge Making Championship, which has taken place each year in the Scottish Highland village of Carrbridge since 1996.
+World Porridge Making Championships took place this weekend in Carrbridge.
+It was the 24th Annual Golden Spurtle World Porridge Making Championship, which happens each year in the Scottish Highland village of Carrbridge since 1996.
 Competitors from across the globe came to fight for the coveted Golden Spurtle trophy and World Porridge Making Champion title.

 Congratulations go to Sweden’s Ellinor Persson who took the coveted title of World Porridge Making Champion, with Per Carlsson taking the Speciality title.
 The 23-strong international line up included competitors from the USA, Russia, Switzerland, Holland, Iceland, Sweden and across the UK and Ireland.